Dwight D. Eisenhower: Personal life

 Eisenhower was a golf enthusiast later in life, and he joined the Augusta National Golf Club in 1948.
 He played golf frequently during and after his presidency and was unreserved in his passion for the game, to the point of golfing during winter; he ordered his golf balls painted black so he could see them better against snow.
 He had a basic golf facility installed at Camp David, and he became close friends with the Augusta National Chairman Clifford Roberts, inviting Roberts to stay at the White House on numerous occasions.
 Roberts, an investment broker, also handled the Eisenhower family's investments.

 He began oil painting while at Columbia University, after watching Thomas E. Stephens paint Mamie's portrait.
 Eisenhower painted about 260 oils during the last 20 years of his life.
-The images were mostly landscapes but also portraits of subjects such as Mamie, their grandchildren, Field Marshal Bernard Montgomery, George Washington, and Abraham Lincoln.
+The images were mostly landscapes but also included portraits of subjects such as Mamie, their grandchildren, Field Marshal Bernard Montgomery, George Washington, and Abraham Lincoln.
 Wendy Beckett stated that Eisenhower's paintings, "simple and earnest", caused her to "wonder at the hidden depths of this reticent president".
 A conservative in both art and politics, Eisenhower in a 1962 speech denounced modern art as "a piece of canvas that looks like a broken-down Tin Lizzie, loaded with paint, has been driven over it".